uber/Cadence-Docs/src/docs/03-concepts/02-activities.md

 * do not require routing to specific :worker:workers: or pools of :worker:workers:
 * can be implemented in the same binary as the :workflow: that invokes them
 * non business critical so that losing some debuggability is okay(e.g. logging, loading config)
 * when you really need optimization.
-For example, if there are many timers firing at the same time which invoke activities, it could overloading Cadence server.
-So using local activities will help saving the server capacity.
+For example, if there are many timers firing at the same time which invoke activities, it could overload Cadence's server.
+Using local activities can help save the server capacity.

 The main benefit of :local_activity:local_activities: is that they are much more efficient in utilizing Cadence service resources and have much lower latency overhead comparing to the usual :activity: invocation.